DCC-EX/dcc-ex.github.io/docs/advanced-setup/motor-board-config.rst

 Configure By Editing the config.h File
 =======================================

 Using the Arduino IDE, PlatformIO, or any other method for editing a file and uploading a sketch, you can add your motor board by editing the config.h file.
-Click here for a list of `Currently supported boards <../reference/hardware/motor-boards.html>`_
+Click here for a list of :doc:`Currently supported boards </reference/hardware/motor-boards>`

 Open the config.h file in your editor.
 If this is the first time configuring your system, you may need to copy the "config.example.h" file and name the copy "config.h".